 During your training contract

 For each seat of your training contract you will share a room with your supervisor.
 They will provide you with the background and training that you need to integrate into your practice and will provide you with regular feedback and support throughout your seat.
 The partners, senior associates and trainee development team work together to ensure you have regular and structured ongoing discussions around your performance.
-You will meet with your supervisor at the mid and end points of your seat to get feedback, reflect on your achievements and discuss any areas for future development.
+You will be assessed every three months to recognise your achievements and discuss any areas for development.

 There is also a comprehensive in-house trainee training programme consisting of in-house courses, specialist seminars and workshops.